The office Of Vital Statistics now issues Municipal ID Cards.

 “We decided as a community to adopt the Bridgeport Municipal ID Card for the purpose of improving the quality of life for residents, enhancing the City’s reputation as a welcoming and inclusive community, and promoting a sense of shared identity for those who live in Connecticut’s largest city,” said Mayor Ganim.

 Anyone that lives in the City of Bridgeport is eligible for a “Park City Resident Card,” regardless of their age, ethnicity, immigration status or previous criminal history, if they provide documentation that establishes proof of their identity and residency within the city.
-Cards may be obtained at the Office of Vital Statistics at the Margaret E. Morton Govt.
-Center, 999 Broad Street, Bridgeport, CT 06604.
+Cards may be obtained at the Office of Vital Records at the Margaret E. Morton Government Center, 999 Broad Street.
 The cards last for three years before expiration and are only $15.
 Applicants will not file any individual documents with Vital Statistics to receive an ID.

 According to the Center for Popular Democracy, "Without the right form of ID you may not be able to open a bank account or even cash a check, see a doctor at a hospital, register your child for school, apply for public benefits, file a complaint with the police department, borrow a book from a library, vote in an election, or even collect a package from the post office.
 The very people who are most in need of such basic services are also those who have the most difficulty obtaining the proof of identity that will allow them to access this services.
 These identification cards also have a symbolic importance as a sign of membership in the community."

 - Improve community safety by making it easier for those without state-issued ID to interact with local authorities.

 - Make symbolic statement of welcome and solidarity to immigrant residents.

 - Promote unity and sense of membership in the local community among all residents.